tapfortap/Documentation/AndroidAPIReference.md

 **Return Value**

-  - _AppWallAd_ - A new instance of AppWallAd.
+  - _AppWall_ - A new instance of AppWall.

 ---